The Bankrate promise

 - You caused an accident and didn’t have car insurance

 Any of these types of situations could trigger the Florida DMV to request you submit an SR-22.
-With insurance in place, obtaining an SR-22 form in Florida is not that difficult, but there are a few important aspects of the process to understand.
+If you find an insurer that offers SR-22 filing, submitting the form should be simple, but there are a few important aspects of the process to understand.

 Florida also has two additional forms required under specific circumstances, the FR-44 and the SR-21, which are similar to the SR-22 requirement.
 An FR-44 is required in Florida and a few other states when alcohol is involved in the incident, or based on the severity of the infraction, while an SR-21 is required under narrower circumstances involving an accident or traffic ticket.

 It is a common assumption that “SR-22” is a type of insurance and often, references to “SR insurance” or “SR-22 insurance” are used by drivers seeking more information about the requirement.
 However, technically an SR-22 isn’t insurance although car insurance is tied to the SR-22.
 The SR-22 is a document — a “Certificate of Financial Responsibility” to be exact.
 The certificate is created by car insurance companies to assert that you have the minimum amount of insurance the State of Florida requires for all drivers.

 Before your insurance company provides you with a Florida SR-22 certificate, you’ll need to have car insurance.
 By providing an SR-22 certificate, the insurance company is making a guarantee to Florida’s DMV that you have a valid auto insurance policy and you’re financially responsible for any damages you may cause in the event of an accident.
 Because of the risk associated with drivers who are mandated to provide an SR-22, some insurers may deny coverage or will not provide these forms.